Operational Breakdown

 This is a realistic scenario, not a client case study.

-A founder-led service business has grown to 16 people.
-In the early days, fast answers from the founder helped everything move.
+A service business has grown to 16 people.
+In the early days, quick answers from you helped everything move.
 Now the same habit is slowing the team down.
-Team members still check with the founder before moving work forward, new hires rely on informal verbal guidance, and cross-functional decisions often wait in a Slack thread until the founder weighs in.

 What this looks like day to day